 While that figurative darkness will likely never fully dissipate, the sun itself has never stopped shining on the 1,000-square-mile area known as the Chernobyl Exclusion Zone, which is mostly forgotten except for the occasional news about surprising, four-legged residents looking for a new home.
-And now, more than 30 years after one of the worst nuclear power plant accidents in history transformed a huge swath of north-central Ukraine and beyond into a radioactive wasteland, the Ukrainian government wants to take advantage of that abundant sunshine and transform it into a source of clean energy.
+And now, more than 30 years after one of the worst nuclear power plant accidents in history transformed a huge swath of north-central Ukraine and beyond into a radioactive wasteland, the Ukrainian government is taking advantage of that abundant sunshine and transforming it into a source of clean energy.

-That’s right — a Ukrainian-German company is building a solar farm at Chernobyl — 100 meters away from the dome that houses the nuclear power plant's reactor.
-The facility will stand as one of the world’s largest solar farms with 3,800 panels initially, a clean energy powerhouse that, as reported by The Guardian, would be capable of generating almost a third of the electricity generated by the Chernobyl Nuclear Power Plant when it was operational.
-Construction began in December 2017 and is scheduled to be completed sometime in early 2018.
+That's right — a Ukrainian-German company has built and opened a solar farm at Chernobyl — 100 meters away from the dome that houses the nuclear power plant's reactor.
+The facility stands as one of the world's largest solar farms with 3,800 panels, a clean energy powerhouse that, as reported by The Guardian, is capable of generating almost a third of the electricity generated by the Chernobyl Nuclear Power Plant when it was operational.
+Construction began in December 2017 and was completed in fall 2018.

-You see, there’s not much that can be done with the land that falls within the exclusion zone.
-It can’t be used for agricultural purposes due to soil contamination, and reestablishing housing in the area is out of the question for obvious reasons.
+You see, there's not much that can be done with the land that falls within the exclusion zone.
+It can't be used for agricultural purposes due to soil contamination, and reestablishing housing in the area is out of the question.
 Today, the exclusion zone mostly functions as an accidental nature preserve with a rather robust disaster tourism industry.